-The Minnesota Teacher of the Year program has recognized excellence in teaching in Minnesota for 54 years.
+The Minnesota Teacher of the Year program has recognized excellence in teaching in Minnesota for 58 years.
 The program selects one teacher to represent the state’s thousands of excellent educators.
-In 2018, Kelly D. Holstine was selected as the Minnesota Teacher of the Year from a group of 167 educators.
+In 2022, Sarah Lancaster was selected as the Minnesota Teacher of the Year from a group of 77 educators.

 - The Teacher of the Year and finalists speak to education organizations, community groups, students, legislators and media.

-- Pre-kindergarten through 12th-grade teachers in public, private or parochial schools may be nominated.
-Nominees must hold at least a bachelor’s degree and a license to teach in Minnesota; have taught at least five years; and intend to continue teaching.
+- Eligible candidates include pre-kindergarten through 12th-grade teachers, ECFE and ABE teachers from public or private schools.
+Candidates must hold at least a bachelor’s degree and a license to teach in Minnesota; have taught at least five years; and intend to continue teaching.
 Colleagues, students, parents or anyone else may nominate a teacher.

 - A panel of 20 to 25 community leaders selects honorees from the portfolios, choosing semifinalists and then finalists.
 The Minnesota Teacher of the Year is selected from a group of 10-12 finalists.

-- The current Minnesota Teacher of the Year is Kelly D. Holstine of the Tokata Learning Center in Shakopee.
+- The current Minnesota Teacher of the Year is Sarah Lancaster, a first grade teacher at Onamia Elementary School in Onamia.

 - Four Minnesotans have become National Teacher of the Year – Mary Beth Blegen, Worthington, 1996; Guy Doud, Brainerd, 1986; Robert Heyer, Mounds View, 1975; and Roger Tenney, Owatonna, 1966.

-- The program is organized and underwritten by Education Minnesota and receives program and award support from Education Minnesota ESI, Educators Lifetime Solutions, EFS Advisors, the Harvard Club of Minnesota Foundation, McDonald’s Restaurants of Minnesota, Radisson Blu Mall of America, SMART Technologies and United Educators Credit Union.
+- The program is organized and underwritten by Education Minnesota and receives program and award support from Education Minnesota ESI, Educators Lifetime Solutions, EFS Advisors, the Harvard Club of Minnesota Foundation, Radisson Blu Mall of America, SMART Technologies and United Educators Credit Union.